davipviana/burger-builder/README.md

 ### Create Firebase Project

 This project needs a Firebase Project to run.
 Firebase is a platform powered by Google that provides some BaaS (Backend as a Service) features that allows mobile and web developers to keep focus on their applications without concern about backend freatures implementation.
-I this case we will use **Authentication** and **Database**.
+In this case we will use **Authentication** and **Database**.

 Access the firebase [documentation](https://firebase.google.com/docs), create a new project and replace the values in `.env` file with your project information: